 - Evidence of many telephone calls during the period of the relationship is substantial support that they conducted their relationship by telephone.

 The Judge also referred to Naz (subsisting marriage – standard of proof) Pakistan UKUT 00040 (IAC) which held that post decision visits by a Sponsor to his spouse are admissible in evidence in appeals to show the marriage is subsisting.
 Finally, the Judge acknowledged the resistance from Ms. A’s sister.

 We hope that the case study presented here has outlined some of the issues and concerns associated with refusal of Entry Clearance Visas.
 QC Immigration has a history of successful applications as well as appeals.
 The in-depth work, research and time put into this case was ultimately what made the case successful.
 Clients are often discouraged by the lengthy immigration rules and requirements in a case like this.
 QC Immigration is well equipped to handle complicated cases as such.
-Please contact us at email@example.com or 07825253785 to discuss.
+Please contact us at email@example.com or 0203 637 8633 to discuss further.

 Home Office Immigration Rules, Appendix FM: Family Members (03/01/2017) Section EC-P: Entry clearance as a partner https://www.gov.uk/guidance/immigration-rules/immigration-rules-appendix-fm-family-members

 Home Office Immigration Rules, Appendix FM-SE: Family Members Specified Evidence (03/01/2017) https://www.gov.uk/guidance/immigration-rules/immigration-rules-appendix-fm-se-family-members-specified-evidence